How long does the performance last?

 Is The Snowman the only thing in the concert?

 No. The Snowman film is shown in the second half of each concert.

-This year we have 3 different programmes on offer, depending on the venue.
-At the majority of our performances the first half will feature a wonderfully Christmassy overture followed by a brand new animated film of the award winning book, The Bear and the Piano, by David Litchfield.
-With the recorded voice of Joanna Lumley narrating, it promises to enchant all ages.
+This year we have 2 different programmes on offer, depending on the venue.
+At the majority of our performances the first half will feature a wonderfully Christmassy overture followed by an animated film of the award winning book, The Bear and the Piano, by David Litchfield.
+With the recorded voice of Joanna Lumley, it promises to enchant all ages.
 Along with a surprise conductor in the Snowman Waltz leading into the film itself, it promises to be a feast of sights and sounds to thrill the whole family.